ip2location/docker-ip2proxy-mysql/README.md

     CODE – The CSV file download code (PX1...
 PX10).
 You may get the download code from your account panel.

+    MYSQL_PASSWORD - Password for MySQL admin.

 2. The installation may take minutes to hour depending on your internet speed and hardware.
 You may check the installation status by viewing the container logs.
 Run the below command to check the container log:

-        docker logs YOUR_CONTAINER_ID
+        docker logs -f ip2proxy

-    You should see the line of `=> Setup completed` if you have successfully complete the installation.
+    You should see the line of `> Setup completed` if you have successfully complete the installation.

 ### Connect to it from an application